JavonDavis/POEditor-Android-Translator/README.md

-and two csv files should now be present in the directory one to be imported into [POEditor](https://poeditor.com/) which is the values.csv and the other to be used to build back the csv with the translation names.csv
+and two csv files should now be present in the directory one to be imported into [POEditor](https://poeditor.com/) which is the values.csv and the other to be used to rebuild the strings xml with the translation - names.csv

 Now let's import the values.csv into POEditor

-We get the actually values and [POEditor](https://poeditor.com/) does not support the string array tags but we still got those imported as well so that should be a plus
+We get the actually values and **note** [POEditor](https://poeditor.com/) **does not support the string array tags** but we still got those imported as well so that should be a plus!

 ![Alt text](/screenshots/poeditorscreenshot2.png "POEditor Screenshot Import")

-### Now this means nothing if we can't translate and get back our file
+### Rebuilding the Strings XML file

 Let's do that!